DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Our last calculation is the log function.
 Entering `log(3)` generates the message:  `NameError: name 'log' is not defined`.
 We can use functions like `log` and `sqrt` in Python, just as we do in Excel, but we need to import them specially.
 (And we will, but not yet.)
 This is an example of a **syntax error**:  we have used language that Python doesn't understand.
 Here the message is pretty clear:  it doesn't know what `log` means.
 In other cases, the error message may be more mysterious.

 **Exercise.**  What happens if you try to calculate the square root of 2 with `sqrt(2)`, as you would in Excel?
-Do any alternatives come to mind?
-(Speak to your neighbors, see if they have any ideas.)
+Google the error and see if you can find out what happened, and how to fix it.

 ## Assignments